Viagra (Sildenafil) vs Cialis (Tadalafil)

 Frequently Asked Questions

-Both medications usually start working within 30–60 minutes.
-Individual response may vary depending on food intake and metabolism.
+Both medications typically begin working within about 30–60 minutes.
+Onset may vary depending on food intake, timing, and individual metabolism.

-Tadalafil can be prescribed in a low daily dose for continuous effect.
-Sildenafil is typically used only as needed.
+Tadalafil has a low‑dose daily option that may be prescribed for continuous effect.
+Sildenafil is typically used on an as‑needed basis.

 Related Comparisons